Phylum: Basidiomycota

-Turkeytail (also known as the Many-Zoned Polypore), Trametes versicolor can be found all through the year, but it is most abundant in winter.
-This very variable fungus grows mainly on dead hardwood.
+Trametes versicolor, Turkeytail fungus (formerly known as the Many-Zoned Polypore) can be found all through the year, but it is most obvious in the winter months when deciduous trees are bare.
+This very variable fungus grows mainly on dead hardwood, including stumps and standing dead trees as well as fallen branches.
+Some specimens are strikingly vivid in their colouring.

-Trametes versicolor is tough and inedible but it makes attractive table decorations.
+Although Trametes versicolor is tough and therefore inedible, because of its many colour forms it makes very attractive table decorations.

 The wide range of colour variations of this attractive and durable fungus have given it many uses; at one time it was even used as a hat decoration.
 You may also see references to this species as Coriolus versicolor or as Polyporus versicolor.
 (At one time a great many of the bracket fungi were grouped under the genus Polyporus.) |